3-Steps To Become a Registered Nurse in 2021 (RN)

 Nurses have one of the most versatile jobs there is.
 A nurse can choose to be an "adrenaline-junkie" and work in intense, high-stress environments or choose to take it slower with lower stress positions, and everything in-between!
 In nursing, there is a great position for everyone and the right job for every personality and temperament.

 This guide offers a wealth of information about just about every nursing specialty there is!

 Once you become an RN and start employment perhaps you'll consider continuing your education further.
-Maybe you'll set your sights on an advance practice RN specialty.
-In order to take this next step you'll have to venture back in the classroom for additional education.
-Luckily for you RegisteredNursing.org has collected information on every registered nursing program and school in U.S.
+Maybe you'll set your sights on an advanced practice RN specialty.
+In order to take this next step, you'll have to venture back into the classroom for additional education.
+Luckily for you, RegisteredNursing.org has collected information on every registered nursing program and school in the U.S.

 Learn more about the following types of APRN programs: nurse practitioner programs, CRNA programs, midwifery programs, specialized nursing certifications, post-graduate certificate programs, and more.